paholland/Pandas-Challenge/README.md

-# Pandas Homework - Pandas, Pandas, Pandas
+## Pandas Project (Pandas, Pandas, Pandas)

-## Background

-The data dive continues!

-Now, it's time to take what you've learned about Python Pandas and apply it to new situations.
 For this assignment, you'll need to complete **one of two** (not both)  Data Challenges.
 Once again, which challenge you take on is your choice.
 Just be sure to give it your all -- as the skills you hone will become powerful tools in your data analytics tool belt.

-### Before You Begin

-1. Create a new repository for this project called `pandas-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Pandas Challenge you choose.
-Use folder names corresponding to the challenges: **HeroesOfPymoli** or  **PyCitySchools**.

-4. Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.

 ## Option 1: Heroes of Pymoli